Navy hosts Whitney-Sidney and Lehigh - WTOP News

 Annapolis, Maryland; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Lehigh faces the Navy Midshipmen after Tyler Whitney-Sidney scored 23 points in Lehigh’s 72-64 victory over the Bucknell Bison.
+BOTTOM LINE: Lehigh visits the Navy Midshipmen after Tyler Whitney-Sidney scored 23 points in Lehigh’s 72-64 victory against the Bucknell Bison.

-The Midshipmen are 5-1 in home games.
-Navy is fourth in college basketball shooting 41.0% from deep, led by Lysander Rehnstrom shooting 60.0% from 3-point range.
+The Midshipmen are 5-1 on their home court.
+Navy is second in the Patriot with 8.6 offensive rebounds per game led by Daniel Deaver averaging 2.3.

-The Mountain Hawks are 1-2 in conference play.
-Lehigh is the Patriot leader with 25.4 defensive rebounds per game led by Evan Taylor averaging 4.6.
+The Mountain Hawks are 1-2 in Patriot play.
+Lehigh averages 13.1 turnovers per game and is 3-2 when committing fewer turnovers than opponents.

-The Midshipmen and Mountain Hawks square off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Tyler Nelson is averaging 13.6 points and 5.9 rebounds for the Midshipmen.
-Patrick Dorsey is averaging 1.3 made 3-pointers over the last 10 games for Navy.
+TOP PERFORMERS: Deaver is averaging 10.3 points, 5.6 rebounds and 3.1 assists for the Midshipmen.
+Tyler Nelson is averaging 13.6 points and 5.9 rebounds over the past 10 games for Navy.

 Keith Higgins Jr. is shooting 41.6% from beyond the arc with 2.3 made 3-pointers per game for the Mountain Hawks, while averaging 13.9 points.
-Taylor is averaging 14.1 points and 5.4 rebounds over the past 10 games for Lehigh.
+Evan Taylor is averaging 14.1 points and 5.4 rebounds over the last 10 games for Lehigh.

 LAST 10 GAMES: Midshipmen: 4-6, averaging 71.5 points, 31.7 rebounds, 15.1 assists, 6.1 steals and 2.3 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 72.2 points per game.